Suhm Research Group

-The Suhm group is active in Göttingen since 1997, when the vacant chair of H.G.
-Wagner was filled again.
-It is an awestruck member of one of the very first Institutes of Physical Chemistry worldwide - by definition an interdisciplinary meeting point.
-The main research focus of the Suhm group is on closed shell molecules in their electronic ground state, which are probed by vibrational spectroscopy while they interact with other molecules.
-This molecular sociology approach reveals many interesting aspects of molecular dynamics which have strong fundamental implications in biochemical recognition, materials properties and low level energy conversion.
-Our research is to a large extent curiosity-driven - no other motivation can beat that on the long term.
-Experimentally, the focus is on general spectroscopy techniques which do not require the introduction of molecular labels, which are preferentially linear to provide direct intensity information, which allow for the study of isolated molecular complexes and which can thus provide ideal benchmark data for the evaluation of modern quantum-chemical and quantum-dynamical methods.
+The Suhm group is located at one of the very first Institutes of Physical Chemistry worldwide and has a research focus on the vibrational spectroscopy of non-covalent interactions, typically for closed-shell molecules in their electronic ground state.
+This molecular sociology approach reveals many interesting aspects of molecular dynamics which have fundamental implications in biochemical recognition, materials properties and low level energy conversion.
+Our research is to a large extent curiosity-driven.
+An important goal is to create experimental reference values which can be used to judge the performance of state-of-the-art quantum-chemical and quantum-dynamical methods.
+Towards this benchmarking goal, several rather unique supersonic jet spectrometers have been constructed in Göttingen.
+The focus is on general spectroscopy techniques which do not require the introduction of molecular labels, which are preferentially linear to provide direct intensity and abundance information, and which allow for the study of isolated molecules and molecular complexes at low temperatures, to control thermal, solvent and entropy effects.
 There are also activities in the characterization of more complex systems, but always through the viewing-glass of the multi-experimental reductionist.
 In the Zeuch sub-group, more reactive molecules, open shell systems and atmospheric processes are studied.

-If you are interested to join the group, either as an undergraduate student, as a PhD student, as a Postdoc with funding, as an Emmy Noether fellow working in the field of intermolecular interactions, as a foreign short-term Guest Researcher, or as a Senior Scientist within the Humboldt or Heisenberg award programs, feel free to contact us.
+If you are interested in joining the group, either as an undergraduate student, as a PhD student, as a Postdoc with funding, as an Emmy Noether fellow working in the field of intermolecular interactions, as a foreign short-term Guest Researcher, or as a Senior Scientist within the Humboldt or Heisenberg award programs, feel free to contact us.